 Some of the approaches and concepts that we use to help build Loving Communities include:

-CHAMP is a series of interactive workshops in which community members, religious leaders and service providers share their experiences of where they see beauty and love at work in their congregations and communities and craft a common vision for taking action to help it grow.
-Learn more about CHAMP.
+LAMP is a series of interactive workshops in which community members, religious leaders and service providers share their experiences of where they see beauty and love at work in their congregations and communities and craft a common vision for taking action to help it grow.
+Learn more about LAMP.

 Theory U is a structure for planning that we use to help us slow down and draw on our deepest wisdom in our decision-making processes.
 The core movements are careful observation, “presencing”–going to our Source to listen carefully for what is wanting to emerge, and then moving quickly to prototype and try out the ideas that are coming to us.

 Art of Hosting

 The Art of Hosting is a global community of people who develop and use creative, interactive methods for bringing people into meaningful conversations that create deeper relationships and real action plans.
 These methods include things like circles, World Cafe, Open Space, Appreciative Inquiry, Storytelling and many others.
 We have found these methods to be very powerful for tranforming the ways we work.

 Leading Causes of Life

 We start with what causes life in our communities instead of being preoccupied with what’s wrong or the causes of death.
 People of faith have a unique role to play in nurtuing these life causes–Connection, Blessing, Hope, Agency and Meaning.
 We are grateful to our colleague and friend Gary Gunderson who developed these ideas.